quickvm/blazon/README.md

 OnFailure=blazon@%N.service
 ```

-Once that is done, reload systemd `systemctl daemon-reload` and tada, you have notifications on your `vault.service` unit!!🎉
+Once that is done, reload systemd `systemctl daemon-reload` and tada, you now have notifications on your `vault.service` unit!!🎉

 ## Add to all systemd units 📣📣

-**⚠️ Warning:** This could be noisy if you have a lot of services that fail all the time.
+**⚠️ Warning:** This could be noisy if you have a lot of services.
 Use at your own risk!

 Add `OnFailure=blazon@%N.service` to `/etc/systemd/system/service.d/10-blazon.conf`: